 - Professional and amateur mechanics can find auto repair manuals, schematics, and wiring guides

 - Seekers of health information can use health fact sheets, reports, drug guides, medical videos, and animations

 - A number of BadgerLink resources can be accessed using text-to-speech and offer a translation feature for more than 25 languages!

 BadgerLink is managed by the Resources for Libraries and Lifelong Learning team within the Wisconsin Department of Public Instruction, Division for Libraries and Technology, in cooperation with public, school, academic, special libraries, and Internet Service Providers.
-BadgerLink services began in July, 1998 and the project is supported by $2.2 million in Universal Service Funds per year with partial support provided by the Institute of Museum and Library Services.
+BadgerLink services began in July, 1998 and the project is supported by $2.2 million from the Universal Service Fund per year with partial support provided by the Institute of Museum and Library Services.
 By purchasing and providing library content on a statewide basis, BadgerLink saves Wisconsin libraries and residents approximately $74 million dollars per year.

 - Encyclopædia Britannica, Inc.

 - Heritage Microfilm, Inc.